 This is nothing to be discouraged about, anything around 5% can be a rich number depending on the level of traffic you're bringing to your ecommerce store.

 In this article, my duty is to inspire you on how to make the best of your ecommerce traffic and convert as many of your website’s visitors as you can into your email list.
+For this, you need to start shaping the best eCommerce experience by choosing one of the leading eCommerce tools to host your website.
+Those with headless commerce capabilities provide increased flexibility.

 We will be looking at high-converting email form examples from brands that have mastered this art.
 We'll also treat the strategies they used to make their email sign-up forms so effective.